-Historically, companies have been proactive when protecting PCs from attack, while mobile devices go un-monitored and unprotected.
+Historically, companies have been proactive when protecting PCs from attack, while mobile devices go unmonitored and unprotected.
 Mobile platforms have built-in protection such as app isolation and vetted consumer app stores, but these platforms remain vulnerable to sophisticated attacks.
 Today, more employees use devices for work and need access to sensitive information.
-Devices need to be protected from increasingly sophisticated attacks.
+Devices must be protected from increasingly sophisticated attacks.

-How the Intune Mobile Threat Defense connectors work?
+How do the Intune Mobile Threat Defense connectors work?

 What data does Intune collect for Mobile Threat Defense?

 Intune collects app inventory information from both personal and corporate-owned devices and makes it available for Mobile Thread Defense (MTD) providers to fetch, such as Lookout for Work.
 You can collect an app inventory from the users of iOS 11+ devices.

 Inventories from both corporate-owned iOS 11+ and personally owned devices are sent to your MTD service provider.
 Data in the app inventory includes:

 - App ID